-The College Board provided information on March 20 that begins to outline an alternative plan for AP testing review and administration.
+The College Board is providing information that outlines an alternative plan for AP testing review and administration.

 - The College Board is providing free remote learning resources to students by AP teachers beginning on Wednesday, March 25, 2020.

-- We’ll continue to support students with free resources through exam day.
-While we encourage students to wait until closer to the test date to decide, any student already registered for an exam can choose to cancel at no charge.
+- The College Board will continue to support students with free resources through exam day.
+While students are encouraged to wait until closer to the test date to decide, any student already registered for an exam can choose to cancel at no charge.

 - The College Board recognizes that the digital divide could prevent some low-income and rural students from participating.
 Working with partners, they will invest so that these students have the tools and connectivity they need to review AP content online and take the exam.
 If your students need mobile tools or connectivity, you can reach out to them directly to let them know.

-- The full exam schedule, specific free-response question types that will be on each AP Exam, and additional testing details will be available by April 3.
+- The full AP exam schedule, specific free-response question types that will be on each AP Exam, and additional testing details are available on the College Board website.